Similan Snorkeling Tours

 Where Do We Go?

-Farther north again is Tachai probably the best place for snorkelers… Wherever you choose to go you can expect to have an excellent time!
+Farther north again is Koh Tachai which is a beautiful island and is only offered on speedboat day trips… Wherever you choose to go you can expect to have an excellent time!

-Koh Tachai: Arguably the best place for snorkelers to visit is Koh Tachai.
+Koh Tachai: Arguably the most scenic island to visit is Koh Tachai.
 Koh Tachai is the quietest snorkel site as it takes a little more time to get there and the beach is made from soft postcard perfect powder-white sand.

 Donald Duck Bay: One of the places you may head to on your Similan snorkeling tour is Donald Duck Bay; so called because there is a giant rock that looks over the bay that looks like – yep you guessed it – Donald Duck.